dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 ## Build SpeakerHang

 I have a [starter pack](https://github.com/unicodeveloper/angularjs-starter) already configured for building AngularJS 1.5+ apps.
-The starter pack ships with webpack, sass compilation, autoreload, ES6 transpiling, component generation, angularjs uirouter, and test files generator.
+The starter pack ships with webpack, Sass compilation, autoreload, ES6 transpiling, component generation, [Angularjs UI-Router](https://github.com/angular-ui/ui-router), and test files generator.
 It's a forked and enhanced version of [NG6-Starter](https://github.com/gebidesign/NG6-starter-sass).

 Clone the AngularJS starter pack, `cd` into the directory and run `npm install` to install all the dependencies.